Earle B. Barnes Award for Leadership in Chemical Research Management

 Sponsored by Dow Chemical

-"It is difficult to identify a single scientist that has served so broadly across the pharmaceutical value chain," Clemmer says, "from discovery through development and even manufacturing."
+Williams' ability to adapt to change is serving him well in his retirement.
+Although it has taken some adjustment, he says, he is enjoying his time.
+He is working on making a dent in reading his book collection and improving his golf game.
+In fact, he received news of his award on his cell phone as he was walking off the golf course.

-Another colleague says, "Not only does Richard possess deep scientific vision and expertise, but he is also an exceptional leader.
-Not only does he understand science, but he also understands the importance of process and people as the central ingredients in achieving results."
+Williams is currently working with kids at a local Boys & Girls Club to inspire interest in math and science, and he is planning to use his prize to support recognition awards for science students at Schenectady High School.

-The award address will be presented before the Division of Medicinal Chemistry.-ARLENE GOLDBERG-GIST
+The award address will be presented before the Division of Polymer Chemistry.

 Join the conversation